What Is Computer Science?

 Information Security Analysts

-Information security analysts plan and implement security measures to keep the organization's computers safe from hackers and other threats.
-They watch for security breaches and, when one occurs, try to find the source of the breach.
+Information security analysts plan and implement security measures to keep an organization’s computers safe from hackers and other threats.
+They watch for security breaches and, when one occurs, try to find the source.
 They install data encryption programs, firewalls, and other security measures to protect the system.
-Information security analysts typically need a bachelor's degree and 1-4 years of experience.
+Information security analysts typically must have a bachelor’s degree and 1-4 years of experience.

 How Do I Get into Computer Science?